 Lifetime allowance

 The limit on how much can go into your pension over your lifetime is known as the lifetime allowance.
 Until April 2023, if you went over this amount you had to pay a tax charge.
-However, this charge was abolished in April 2023.
-The lifetime allowance itself isn’t officially abolished until April 2024, but no one will have to pay the tax charge for the tax year 2023-2024.
+From April 2023 no one had to pay a tax charge for the tax year 2023-2024.
+And from April 2024 this limit will be abolished.

 Tapered annual allowance